China stimulus unnecessary, risks long-term damage

 Xia, who was a member of the central bank's monetary policy committee until March, said a hard landing would bring a sharp rise in both banking sector risks and unemployment, posing a threat to social stability.

-In contrast to the global financial crisis, China's labour today is tight as firms struggle to fill vacancies.
+In contrast to the global financial crisis, China's labor today is tight as firms struggle to fill vacancies.
 Non-performing bank loans are around 1.1 percent - far below international averages.

 Meanwhile there is room for the central bank to cut lending rates to help deal with the risks to growth and corporate profits but excessive policy action should be avoided, Xia said.